Shadeira/TODO-List-Tutorial/README.md

 Now, let's see what we have created.
 Open VS Code and navigate to the top left corner.
 Click on "File" from the dropdown menu, choose "Open Folder".
 Proceed to locate and open the **todo-list-project** folder on your Desktop.

-Once you have open this folder on VS Code.
-Within this folder, you will see the necessary files we created to build out your application.
+Once you have opened this folder on VS Code.
+Within this folder, you will see the necessary files we created to build out your application:

 ![alt text](/assets/images/vs-code-screen.png "VS Code Screenshot")